Ahmed-Labs/trackle/README.md

 **Trackle**

 An all-in-one package tracking solution.
+Allows users to effortlessly track multiple shipments from different shipping carriers

 Users input a tracking number for a shipment, the shipping carrier is automatically detected and the application returns the status and specific details of the shipment.

-_Todo_

-- Connecting DB
-- User Auth (Next Auth)
-- SSR from DB -> client dashboard
-- Converting functionalities to use DB
-- Dark theme

 UI Previews: